pactus-project/PIPs/PIPs/pip-4.md

 ### Transaction ID

-The `Flags` field will be excluded from the hash data, and the hash computes only from the Header and Payload data.
+The `Flags` field will be excluded from the hash data, and the hash is computed only from the Header and Payload data.

 ![Indexed public key](../assets/pip-4/indexed-public-key.png)